 Microsoft CEO, Satya Nadella, said in his recent speech “Don’t Be a Know-It-All, Be a Learn-It-All.”

 Finding mentors, signing-up for courses, continuously learning new skills and applying these skills is what will propel you ahead in your career.

 Keeping that in mind, UpGrad, in collaboration with seasoned Product Managers, has designed an in-depth online program on Product Management.
-The Product Management Certification Program involves case-studies, solving real industry problems, career assistance, and more.
+The Post Graduate Certificate in Product Management involves case-studies, solving real industry problems, career assistance, and more.

 To get insights and to know more about the latest events follow UpGrad Xchange on Facebook.

 What are the different career paths in product management?

 As a product manager, you have plenty of excellent career choices to make.
 The first and the most obvious one is that you grow as a product manager, managing multiple products, create successful campaigns, and grow up the corporate ladder to eventually become the head of business strategy or product.
 Another option would be to focus on creation and management of innovative products, and go on to head innovation or new product development departments for cutting edge technology companies.
 Yet another option is to gain an excellent experience managing multiple products in different industries, and then use it to start your own business.

 Is it a good idea to transition into product management after having worked in sales?

 If you are passionate about developing different products or managing them from a more holistic view rather than only focus on the sales aspect, then moving to product roles would be an excellent idea.
 However, you must be aware that these roles are highly different from sales, and you must have a totally different way of thinking in order to do well – the most important being able to visualise the product from multiple perspectives, and not just selling.
 A lot of people have found that sales experience helped them become better product managers as they were easily able to understand the best possible strategies due to their first-hand knowledge of customer requirements and competition analysis.